George Bradshaw

-George Bradshaw (29 July 1800 – 6 September 1853) was an English cartographer, printer and publisher.
-He developed Bradshaw's Guide, a widely sold series of combined railway guides and timetables.
+George Bradshaw (29 July 1800 – 6 September 1853) was an English cartographer, engraver, printer and publisher.
+A devout Quaker, he developed Bradshaw's Guide, a widely sold series of combined railway guides and timetables.

 Biography

 Bradshaw was born at Windsor Bridge, Pendleton, in Salford, Lancashire.
 On leaving school he was apprenticed to an engraver named Beale in Manchester, and in 1820 he set up his own engraving business in Belfast, returning to Manchester in 1822 to set up as an engraver and printer, principally of maps.

 He was a religious man.
 Although his parents were not exceptionally wealthy, when he was young they enabled him to take lessons from a minister devoted to the teachings of Emanuel Swedenborg.
 He joined the Society of Friends (the Quakers) and gave a considerable part of his time to philanthropic work.
 He worked a great deal with radical reformers such as Richard Cobden in organising peace conferences and in setting up schools and soup kitchens for the poor of Manchester.

 It is his belief as a Quaker that is quoted as causing the early editions of Bradshaw's guides to have avoided using the names of months based upon Roman deities which was seen as "pagan" usage.
 Quaker usage was, and sometimes still is, "First month" for January, "Second month" for February and so on.
 Days of the week were "First day" for Sunday and so on.

 In 1841, he founded a high-quality weekly magazine, edited by George Falkner, called Bradshaw's Manchester Journal, described as "a 16-page miscellany of art, science and literature, to sell at the cheap price of a penny-halfpenny a week. ...
 After the first six months, it was renamed Bradshaw’s Journal: A Miscellany of Literature, Science and Art, and the place of publication moved to London, where the title was taken on by William Strange", but the journal survived only until 1843.

 He married Martha Derbyshire on 15 May 1839 and they had six children.
 While touring Norway in 1853, he contracted cholera and died in Kristiana (now Oslo) on 6 September, a mere 8 hours after first showing symptoms of the disease.
 As a local law prohibited the return of his body to England, he was interred in the Gamlebyen cemetery, about a mile from Oslo Cathedral.
 His gravestone is on the left by the gate near Oslo hospital.

 The George Bradshaw room at Friends House, London, UK is named after him.